 Hints towards a muscular origin

 So, probably a 65 Hz signal exists somewhere, whether physical vibration or neural impulses.
 Where does it come from?
 Tinnitus with vascular etiology is usually pulsatile in nature (Hofmann et al. 2013), so it can be ruled out.
 But what about muscle cramps?
-After all, I know there's a displaced joint disc and nearby muscles might not be happy about that.
+After all, I know there's a problem with the temporomandibular joint and nearby muscles might not be happy about that.
 We could get some hints by studying the frequencies related to a contracting muscle.

 A 1974 study of EEG contamination caused by various muscles showed that the surface EMG signal from the masseter muscle during contraction has its peak between 50 and 70 Hz (O'Donnell et al. 1974); just what we're looking for.
 (The masseter is located very close to the temporomandibular joint and the ear.)
 Later, there has been initial evidence that central neural motor commands to small muscles may be rhythmic in nature and that this rhythm is also reflected in EMG and the synchronous vibration of the contracting muscle (McAuley et al. 1997).